What Is an Effects Loop?

 Neural DSP Quad Cortex

-The Quad Cortex has two stereo effects loops (Send/Return 1-2 and 3-4) that work as blocks in the signal chain grid.
-Like Helix, you can place them anywhere.
+The Quad Cortex has two stereo effects loops (Send/Return 1-2 and 3-4) that function as blocks in the signal chain grid.
+Like Helix, you can place them anywhere in the routing.

-The QC also lets you use the Send outputs independently — for example, sending a signal to an external amp while simultaneously running a parallel modeled path.
+The QC also lets you use the Send outputs independently.
+For example, you can send a signal to an external amp while simultaneously running a parallel modeled path.
 The routing flexibility on the QC is extensive.

 Boss Katana

-The Katana series has an effects loop on the back panel, and it works like a traditional amp effects loop — you plug your pedals between the Send and Return jacks, and they sit between the Katana's preamp modeling and its power amp.
+The Katana series has an effects loop on the back panel that works like a traditional amp effects loop.
+Plug your pedals between Send and Return, and they sit between the Katana's preamp modeling and its power amp.

-The Katana's loop is instrument-level and plays nicely with stompbox pedals.
-It's straightforward and it works.
+The Katana's loop is instrument-level and works well with stompbox pedals.
+Straightforward and functional.

 The 4-Cable Method: The Ultimate Routing Trick